-5 Bayesian statistics (15%)

-- 5.1 Explain the fundamental concepts of Bayesian statistics and use these concepts to calculate Bayesian estimators. - 5.1.1 Use Bayes' theorem to calculate simple conditional probabilities. - 5.1.2 Explain what is meant by a prior distribution, a posterior distribution and a conjugate prior distribution. - 5.1.3 Derive the posterior distribution for a parameter in simple cases. - 5.1.4 Explain what is meant by a loss function. - 5.1.5 Use simple loss functions to derive Bayesian estimates of parameters. - 5.1.6 Explain what is meant by the credibility premium formula and describe the role played by the credibility factor. - 5.1.7 Explain the Bayesian approach to credibility theory and use it to derive credibility premiums in simple cases. - 5.1.8 Explain the empirical Bayes approach to credibility theory and use it to derive credibility premiums in simple cases. - 5.1.9 Explain the differences between the two approaches and state the assumptions underlying each of them.
+5 Bayesian statistics (15%) 5.1 Explain the fundamental concepts of Bayesian statistics and use these concepts to calculate Bayesian estimators.
+5.1.1 Use Bayes' theorem to calculate simple conditional probabilities.
+5.1.2 Explain what is meant by a prior distribution, a posterior distribution and a conjugate prior distribution.
+5.1.3 Derive the posterior distribution for a parameter in simple cases.
+5.1.4 Explain what is meant by a loss function.
+5.1.5 Use simple loss functions to derive Bayesian estimates of parameters.
+5.1.6 Derive credible intervals in simple cases.
+5.1.7 Explain what is meant by the credibility premium formula and describe the role played by the credibility factor.
+5.1.8 Explain the Bayesian approach to credibility theory and use it to derive credibility premiums in simple cases.
+5.1.9 Explain the empirical Bayes approach to credibility theory and use it to derive credibility premiums in simple cases.
+5.1.10 Explain the differences between the two approaches and state the assumptions underlying each of them.
+Assessment Assessment consists of a combination of a one-hour and forty- five-minute computer-based data analysis and statistical modelling assignment and a three-hour and fifteen-minute written examination.
+2021 If you undertook a University assessment which is a requirement of your program during the COVID-19 pandemic, please note the IFoA will not consider modules or results where the assessment period of that module/exam was over an extended time.
+For example, if your assessment period for a module or exam was 12-24 hours